-“I Want to Give My Baby Up for Adoption”
+“I Want to Place My Baby With an Adoptive Family”

 It’s common to think that adoption means you’re “giving up” your baby.
 But that’s not what it means at all.
 Adoption means you want what’s best for your child, and that you are considering all of your options in seeking to give your child the best life possible.
 Listed below are some options you might consider before beginning your adoption process.

 There are three different types of adoption, and you will need to consider what type you feel most comfortable with.
 The choice you make is entirely up to you.
 And it will determine the kind of relationship you will have with the adoptive parents and your child.
 The three different types are: open adoption, semi-open adoption, and closed adoption.

 This is a very common choice for women.
 Open adoption allows you to pick the family and then to have ongoing contact with them throughout the child’s life.
 An open adoption allows you to have a direct relationship with the adoptive parents and the child, with a level of contact that depends on how you feel and what you think is best.
 Texting, phone calls, and visits are common in an open adoption.

 A semi-open adoption is similar to an open adoption.
 You are able to pick the family, meet them before delivery, and spend some time with the baby while at the hospital.
 In the months and years ahead, you may (if you want) receive pictures and letter updates.
 But unlike with an open adoption, there are usually no personal visits or direct contact.

 This type of adoption involves less contact than the other two.
 Typically you won’t choose the adoptive family or have a relationship with them, either before or after delivery.
 Every adoption is unique, though—and as the birth mom, you are in charge of how “closed” you want the adoption to be.